ds300/derivablejs/README.md

 Another drawback, a side-effect of the laziness, is that stack traces can be rather opaque when your reactions throw errors.
 There should be ways to mitigate this for debugging purposes, but I haven't thought about it much yet.

-A final potential drawback is that DerivableJS requires one to think and design in terms of pure functions and immutable data being lazily computed, which I think takes a little while to get comfortable with coming from an OO background.
+A final potential drawback is that DerivableJS requires one to think and design in terms of pure functions and immutable data being lazily computed, which I think takes a little while to get comfortable with coming directly from an OO background.

 ## Usage